Ping Chong

 Ping Chong (張家平 (Zhāng Jiāpíng); born 1946) is a Canadian-born American contemporary theatre director, choreographer, video and installation artist.
-Born in Toronto and raised in the Chinatown section of Manhattan, Chong is considered a seminal figure in Asian American theatre and the Asian American arts movement.
+Born in Toronto and raised in the Chinatown section of Manhattan, Chong is considered a seminal figure in Asian-American theatre and the Asian-American arts movement.

 Career and works

 Originally trained as a visual artist and filmmaker at the School of Visual Arts and Pratt Institute, Chong studied dance and performance with Meredith Monk and began his theatrical career as a member of Monk's company, the House, in 1971.
 Chong was both a performer and collaborator on The House.
 His co-created work includes The Travelogue Series: Paris 1972, Chacon 1974, and Venice/Milan 1976.
 His final collaboration with Monk was The Games in 1983 which premiered at the Schaubuhne in Berlin, in then-West Germany.

-Chong created his first independent theatre work, Lazarus, in 1972, emphasizing an interdisciplinary approach to theater.
-His roots are in the visual arts, film, dance, and Chinese opera (both his grandfather and father were directors and librettists).
+Chong created his first independent theatre work, Lazarus, in 1972.
+He has worked in the visual arts, film, dance, and Chinese opera (both his grandfather and father were directors and librettists).
 In the earliest works, such as Lazarus, Fear and Loathing in Gotham (1975), and Humboldt's Current (1977), the theme of otherness reflected Chong's personal sense of estrangement from the society he grew up in as a first-generation immigrant in a segregated city.
 Later, the theme became more universal, encompassing a broader range of material.
 Many of Chong's works concern colonialism and the collision of cultures and/or issues of cultural diversity, and frequently draw on documentary and interview-based materials (as in the Undesirable Elements series.)

 Ping Chong + Company (originally called the Fiji Theatre Company) was founded in 1975.
 The company's mission is "to explore the meaning of contemporary theatre and art on a national and international level" and "to create and tour innovative multi-disciplinary works of theater and art that explore the intersections of history, race, art and technology in the modern world."
 The company has created and toured more than 100 works by Chong and his collaborators, which have been presented at theaters, performing arts centers, and arts festivals around the world.